-- (xvi) You are strongly recommended not to carry passengers unless they are seated in a designated passenger seat - (xvii) Ensure all tables have been stored in their designated table storage position. - (xviii) Ensure you remove all items from the microwave and cocktail cabinet before setting off.
+- (xvi) You are strongly recommended not to carry passengers unless they are seated in a designated passenger seat. - (xvii) Ensure all tables have been stored in their designated table storage position. - (xviii) Ensure you remove all items from the microwave and cocktail cabinet before setting off. - (xix) Check all the road lights are operational.